 Development App

 When you run an app in a workspace, this is known as the development app.
-With the development app running, you can preview it in a tab in the workspace or in a new window.
+While the development app is running, you can preview it in a tab in the workspace or in a new window.
 How you start the development app depends on the type of app it is.

 Starting the App